rajeshroy402/DeepStream-dGPU-Installation/README.md

-# Hello and welcome to DeepStream SDK installation guide!!!
+# Hello and welcome to DeepStream SDK-6.1 on Ubuntu 20.04 LTS installation guide!!!

 In this guide we will walk you through an entire process of installing DeepStream SDK in your dGPU system.
 Before you proceed, you need to have the below mentioned prequisites fulfilled to complete installation setup successfully.

-* Ubuntu 18.04 OS
+* Ubuntu 20.04 OS
 * More than 20 GB of installation space
 * NVIDIA Geforce graphics card